Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

    });

 If everything works correctly, we will have an instance of a media pipeline (variable ``pipeline`` in this example).
-With this instance, we are able to create *Media Elements*.
+With it, we are able to create *Media Elements*.
 In this example we just need a single *WebRtcEndpoint*.

-In WebRTC, `SDP`:term: (Session Description protocol) is used for negotiating media interchange between apps.
+In WebRTC, an `SDP`:term: (Session Description protocol) is used for negotiating media exchanges between apps.
 Such negotiation happens based on the SDP offer and answer exchange mechanism.
-This negotiation is implemented in the second part of the method *processSdpAnswer*, using the SDP offer obtained from the browser client (using *kurentoUtils.WebRtcPeer*), and returning a SDP answer returned by *WebRtcEndpoint*.
+In this example we assume the SDP offer and answer contain all WebRTC ICE candidates.
+This negotiation is implemented in the second part of the method * processSdpAnswer*, using the SDP offer obtained from the browser client and returning a SDP answer generated by WebRtcEndpoint.

 .. sourcecode:: js